-As we previously stated, due to the body having a limited storage capacity for carbohydrate but an abundant availability of fat to provide a steady supply of energy, the aim of every endurance athlete should be to train the body to increase it’s ability to use fat as a fuel source.
+As described in the previous two articles, due to the body’s limited storage capacity for carbohydrates and abundant availability of fat to provide a steady supply of energy, the aim of every endurance athlete should be to train the body to increase its ability to use fat as a fuel source.

-Regardless of dietary intake it has been shown that in well trained endurance athletes fat oxidation (fat used by the body as a fuel source) is greater compared to recreational/untrained participants.
-Well trained athletes are also able to oxidise fat at higher intensity exercise (1).
-This highlights it is the actual endurance training per se and the use of training strategies such as training in a fasted state, that are of the greatest importance when it comes to fat adaptation and ultra endurance performance (2).
+Regardless of dietary intake, it has been shown that in well-trained endurance athletes fat oxidation (fat used by the body as a fuel source) is greater compared to recreational/untrained participants.
+Well-trained athletes are also able to oxidize fat at higher-intensity exercise (1).
+This highlights that it is the actual endurance training, and the use of strategies such as fasted training, that are of the greatest importance when it comes to fat adaptation and ultra-endurance performance (2).

-The question this then raises is, could consuming a low carbohydrate high fat diet further enhance the availability of fat in the body to use as an energy source beyond the training effect?
+This raises an important question: Could consuming a low-carb, high-fat diet further enhance the availability of fat in the body to use as an energy source beyond the training effect?

-Over the past few years there has been a resurgence in the consumption of a low carbohydrate high fat diet (LCHF) in ultra distance athletes, with anecdotal reports of this dietary method being superior for success in ultra endurance performance.
+Over the past few years there has been a resurgence in the consumption of a low-carb, high-fat (LCHF) diet among ultra-distance athletes, with anecdotal reports of this dietary method being superior for success in ultra-endurance performance.

-A LCHF diet that induces ‘ketosis’ (a metabolic response in the body when carbohydrate intake is minimal) is one of which >80%% of the daily energy intake is derived from fat, 15% energy contributed from proteins and <20g per day contribution of carbohydrate.
-In food terms for carbohydrate, this translates into no more than 1 thin slice of bread or a small banana per day.
-The rest of your daily energy intake comes from high fat foods including meats, fish, eggs, cheese, oils, nuts, seeds, butter, avocado (some nuts, seeds, fruit, vegetables and dairy products all contain a small amount of carbohydrate that has to be taken into account).
+A LCHF diet that induces ketosis (a metabolic response in the body when carbohydrate intake is minimal) is one where >80 percent of the daily energy intake is derived from fat; 15 percent comes from protein; and <20 grams of carbohydrates round things out.
+In food terms for carbohydrates, that translates to no more than a thin slice of bread or small banana per day.
+The rest of your daily energy intake comes from high-fat foods including meats, fish, eggs, cheese, oils, nuts, seeds, butter, and avocado.
+(Remember to take into account the small carbohydrate content of nuts, seeds, fruits, vegetables, and dairy products.)

-Studies have shown that well trained athletes who follow a LCHF diet have higher rates of fat oxidation and use a greater percentage of fat as a fuel source at low intensity exercise (4–7).
+Studies have shown that well-trained athletes who follow a LCHF diet have higher rates of fat oxidation and use a greater percentage of fat as a fuel source during low-intensity exercise (4–7).

-Does Eating a LCHF Diet Improve Performance in Ultra Endurance Athletes?
+Does Eating an LCHF Diet Improve Ultra-Endurance Performance?

 It has been proposed that a LCHF diet may enhance performance in ultra-endurance events by supporting a higher fat oxidation rate (providing more fat as a fuel source) and sparing muscle glycogen.